 Kellan shrugged.
 "Ask him," he suggested.

 "I think I will.
 Did you remember your medication?"

 "Good," Tristan replied, letting his arm slide off of Kellan's shoulders and reaching for the shorter man's hand.
 "Are your parents going to be there?"

 "No, why would they drive four hours just for Independence Day?"
 Kellan asked curiously.

 Tristan's shoulders relaxed and he let out a breath Kellan hadn't realized he'd been holding at all.
 "Good."

 Kellan eyed him carefully.
-"Trist, I'm sure Connor didn't invite anyone who's going to make us feel uncomfortable if he wants us there so badly."
+"Trist, I'm sure Connor didn't invite anyone who's going to make us feel uncomfortable if he wants us there."

 Tristan frowned slightly.
 "What about Christmas and Easter?" he muttered sullenly.

 Kellan sighed and smiled at him good-naturedly.
 It wasn't like he didn't understand why Tristan didn't like his parents.
 "Those are family holidays, Trist.
 This isn't."

 "Then why are we going to Connor's thing?"